 The International Student Office assists beginning or transfer students seeking or holding an F-1/M-1 Visa with the admission process, issues I-20's, provides guidance and support for maintenance of Visa status.
-Please contact Lisa Peters, Director of Special Services, (404) 297-9522, ext.
-1154 or via email at petersl@gptc.edu for more information.
+Please contact the International Student Advisor, (404) 297-9522, ext.
+1154 for more information.